WyriHaximus/blog.wyrihaximus.net/source/_posts/2016-05-08-run-grumphp-git-hooks-within-vagrant.markdown

 vagrant ssh --command "./vendor/bin/grumphp run"
 ```

-And creating the following git hooks needed to do the full GrumPHP within vagrant instead of the host machine
+And creating the following git hooks needed to do the full GrumPHP within vagrant instead of the host machine.
+Took a little bit of research into to turn the stock hooks into ones that run everything within vagrant.

 ## commit-msg
 ```bash